-In its OIP, the licensee stated that the instrumentation will consist of two diverse, permanent, fixed instrument channels to monitor SFP water level continuously.
-The licensee also stated that indication of SFP level will be provided from approximately normal pool water level at elevation 841 ft., down to approximately the top of irradiated fuel assemblies seated in the storage racks at elevation 816 ft.
-6 in., for Unit 1 and 2, and 816 ft.
-4 in., for Unit 3.
+The licensee also stated that indication of SFP level will be provided from approximately normal pool water level at elevation 598 ft.
+6 in., down to approximately the top of irradiated fuel assemblies seated in the storage racks at elevation 573 ft.

-In its letter dated July 19, 2013, the licensee provided a sketch depicting that the SFP level instrumentation measurement range is 24 ft.
-6 in. from the high pool level elevation to the top of the spent fuel racks.
-This sketch included a note stating that even though final location of equipment is not determined yet, the range would meet or exceed elevations defined by the maximum pool level and the top of the fuel racks.
+In its letter dated July 23, 2013, the licensee provided a sketch depicting that the minimum level measurement range is approximately 26 ft., from the high pool level elevation to the top of the spent fuel racks.